BeAPI/beapi-frontend-framework/README.md

     </picture>
 ```

-We use [Node Imagemagick](https://github.com/rsms/node-imagemagick) to generate cropped images from `src/img/sample/` to the build.
+So with the [Advanced Responsive Images](https://github.com/asadowski10/advanced-responsive-images) plugin we can manage a `picture` tag with different file configuration.

 * provide a 2x img with "x" descriptor. perfect for thumbnails. ( srcset="my_image, my_image-HD 2x" )
 * provide a range of image depend on viewport with "w" descriptor. ( srcset="my_image-mobile 480w, my_image-tablet 768w, etc." )

-You can define image sizes in `src/conf-img/images-sizes.json`for example, a 100x100px cropped image:
+You can define image sizes in *src/conf-img/images-sizes.json* for example, a 100x100px cropped image:

     "img-100-100":
         {